925 Sterling Silver

-Yellow gold is viewed as a timeless classic metal with some amazing properties.
-Whilst most other pure metals are grey or white, yellow gold, as its name suggests, is a shiny yellow metal.
+Yellow gold is regarded as a timeless metal with remarkable qualities.
+While the majority of other pure metals are grey or white, yellow gold, as its name suggests, is a shiny yellow metal.

-Historically, it’s always held a high importance.
-Ranging from Ancient Egyptians featuring gold in art to Ancient Greeks who believed it was crafted from water and sunshine.
-Its stunning quality has kept it’s worth in jewellery for over 6000 years.
+Throughout history, it has always held significant importance.
+The Ancient Egyptians used gold in their art, whereas the Ancient Greeks believed it was created from water and sunlight.
+Its stunning quality has kept its worth in jewellery for over 6000 years.
 This is more crucial than ever in today’s market because so many central banks, including the Bank of England, have gold reserves.
 Our reliance on gold as a commodity is greater than ever.
-This association with currency began with the introduction of the gold ducat in Venice in 1284 and has been used in Great Britain since 1377.
+This association with currency began with the introduction of the gold ducat in Venice in 1284 and has been used in the United Kingdom since 1377.

 With such importance placed on its value, gold’s authenticity has been verified by the assaying process since the 13th century.
 Gold jewellery may carry a hallmark stamp, to ensure it conforms to the legal minimum standards of purity.
-Pure gold is referred to as 24 carat gold, but this is too soft to be used for jewellery, so it is combined with stronger metals to create an alloy.
-The ratio of pure gold to other metals in an item is defined by its ‘carat’.
+Pure gold, often known as 24 karat gold, is too soft to be used in jewellery, so it is alloyed with harder metals to make jewellery.
+The ratio of pure gold to other metals in an item is defined by its “karat”.

-Gold makes for a great investment that you can pass down the generations.
-It truly is timeless.
+Gold is an excellent investment that may be passed down through the generations.
+It is indeed timeless.

-White gold is beautifully elegant and fashionable.
-Portraying a shiny and silvery tone, it makes a lovely alternative to both yellow gold and other white metals such as silver, platinum, and palladium due to its lustrous and silvery hue.
+White gold is exquisitely fashionable and beautiful.
+It is a stunning alternative to both yellow gold and other white metals such as silver, platinum, and palladium due to its lustrous and silvery hue.

 If you find your rhodium plating has worn away slightly, you can arrange for it to be replated.
 Madewear can advise on recommended UK specialists.
 Even when white gold is rhodium plated, white gold will still be hallmarked in the same way as other gold, ensuring its purity and fineness.